 When And Why It’s Helpful To Use A Gator Lender

 As real estate wholesalers are looking to assign or double close on properties found listed on the MLS, they have to work with standard realtor purchase contracts.
 Often this means that an earnest money deposit (EMD) is due almost immediately after the offer gets accepted.
 Wholesalers can’t quite manipulate the terms with on-market deals like they can with a purchase contract for an off-market deal.
-There just isn't much time to get the end-buyer to submit the EMD on their behave.
+There just isn't much time to get the end-buyer to submit the EMD on their behalf.
 On top of that, wholesalers can’t even begin to talk about a property to buyers until the deal is under contract.
 This can make wholesalers hold back on making offers for on-market deals found listed on the MLS with realtors.
 But there’s a solution.

 Question: How do you get a real estate deal under contract without paying the EMD with your own money?